Benefits of Budgeting

 Avoid ATM fees.
 If you can, bank locally and use your financial institution’s ATM for cash withdrawals so that you won’t be charged a fee.
 Some financial institutions have ATM agreements that allow you to use specific machines without a charge – learn what’s available to you to save money.

 Buy used books.
 There are numerous websites where you can buy, sell, or even swap books.
-If you and your friends need the same books or several titles, try buying your purchases together to save on shipping or even qualify for free shipping.
+If you and your friends need the same books or several titles, try purchasing them together to save on shipping or even qualify for free shipping.

 Bike to school/work.
 If your climate, schedule, and location are suitable, bike to school/work.
 This may also help you stay in shape, and it will be less costly than the upkeep, maintenance, and gasoline for a car.
 To save even more money, buy a used bike.

 Join a carpool.
-If you drive— form or join a carpool.
-This will help you save money on gas, parking, “wear and tear” on your vehicle, and you can share the driving responsibilities with others.
+If you drive, form or join a carpool.
+This will help you save money on gas, parking, and wear and tear on your vehicle.
+By carpooling you can even share the driving responsibilities with others.

 The 30-Minute Rule